SEIR-7-06/profile-cards/README.md

 <img src="https://i.imgur.com/qsSi07H.png">

-# Flexbox / CSS Grid - Lab
+# Flexbox - Lab

 ## Intro

-Time for some practice laying out elements using Flexbox and CSS Grid!
+Time for some practice laying out elements using Flexbox!

 This lab is **not a deliverable**.